SESSION One: Mapping and Prioritising the Security and Risk Landscape in the Connected, Digital Enterprise

-- Governance, Risk and Compliance (GRC)
+- Embedding Governance, Risk and Compliance (GRC) into IT estates

-- Defining Risk Appetite and allocating Cyber Security Resources Efficiently
+- Defining risk appetite and allocating Cyber Security resources efficiently

 Conference Chair’s Opening Address

-Defending Against Cyber Risk
+Keynote Address: Defending Against Cyber Risk

-Smart Cities & Cyber Security
+Smart Cities and Cyber Security

 Questions to the Panel of Speakers